tobefranklyspeaking/conscious-withdrawal-ecommerce/apiRouters.md

   PUT /qa/answers/:answer_id/report
     answer_id	integer	Required ID of the answer to update

 --------------------Cart--------------------
 Get Cart
   GET /cart
 Add to Cart
   POST /cart
     sku_id	int	ID for the product being added to the cart

+--------------------Interaction with items--------------------
+Log an Interaction
+  POST /interactions
+    element	string	Required.
+Selector for the element which was clicked widget	string	Required.
+Name of the module/widget in which the click occured time	string	Required.
+Time the interaction occurred